pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 To build and upload the code, you'll need either Propeller IDE on your desktop/laptop computer, or on your Raspberry Pi.

 On the Pi it should be as simple as hitting the "Run" arrow ( the arrow pointing to the right ) and it'll upload right onto your Propeller HAT.
+If this doesn't work you should try p1load.
+When you compile/build your program in Propeller IDE it will generate a binary alongside the .spin file.

-To upload a binary compiled on your computer, you should look into the folder where you saved your .spin file and upload the .binary you'll find alongside it to the Pi.
+To flash a compiled binary you can use either p1load, supplied in this GitHub repository, or the Python p1.loader from pip.
+You can do this with a binary built on the Pi, or with one you've uploaded from your desktop/laptop computer.

 If you have p1load installed you can flash this binary with: